Our Additional Programs

 Bayside Afternoon Classes (BAC)

-Each semester, we offer Bayside Afternoon Classes for Primary (4 years old and older) and Elementary students.
+Each semester, we offer Bayside Afternoon Classes for Full-Day Primary (4 years old and older) and Elementary students.

 Be sure to register for each class separately.
 For more about the lottery system, click the tab above.